Saiko0324/nottakoweb/README.md

 To my future self, or you that's reading this for whatever ungodly reason, **please make anything**, keep creating and keep materializing your thoughts and ideas, a bad project is infinitely better than nothing.
 The first step to making anything cool is to make something, and if its bad make it better.

 ## Tech Stack
-Currently nothing besides vue (planned), I want to start with basic html, css and javascript to consolidate my fundamentals.
+Vue framework with tailwindcss (integrated but not used yet), initially I wanted to start with basic html, css and javascript to consolidate my fundamentals, but figured I could learn the skills simultaneously (I think).

 ## Ideas (not in order)
 1. quote generator to put in the dumbass things I say